-- Utilise existing main roads in order to ensure proper linkages between nodal areas, including growth points and rural development nodes; - Create additional linkages where required in order to ensure good connectivity between all nodal areas. - Utilise the opportunities created along main routes for increased density in land development and maximum exploitation of the economic potential. - Ensure safe and efficient access along all main roads in accordance with requirements of the road authorities
+- Upgrade existing main roads in order to ensure proper linkages between nodal areas, including growth points and rural development nodes.
+Linkages include external linkages for enhanced regional accessiblity; - Create additional linkages where required in order to ensure good connectivity between all nodal areas. - Utilise the opportunities created along main routes for increased density in land development and maximum exploitation of the economic potential. - Ensure safe and efficient access along all main roads in accordance with requirements of the road authorities

-2.4 Spatial strategies - the Spatial Development Framework
+1.4 Spatial Strategies - the Spatial Development Framework

-2.4.1 Future demand approach statement
+1.4.1 Future demand approach statement

-Deriving from the Conceptual Framework and development principles set for the municipal area, the following major issues as depicted in Figure 2.3 can be identified.
-Some components needs to be protected, others need to change and some are new concepts.
+Deriving from the Conceptual Framework and development principles set for the municipal area, the following major issues as depicted in Figure 2.2 can be identified.
+Some components need to be protected, others need to change and some are new concepts.

-FIGURE 2.3: FUTURE APPROACH & COMPONENTS
+FIGURE 2.2: FUTURE APPROACH AND COMPONENTS